Insights & Resources

 OPCF 16 is Ontario's standardized endorsement for suspending driving-related coverages on a stored vehicle.
 Here's a broker's breakdown of what the form actually does, what coverage remains, and why the 45-day minimum matters more than most people realize.

-Backpacks for Success: How Roughley Insurance Supports Durham Region Students Heading Back to School
+Backpacks for Success: Supporting Durham Region Students

 Every August, our team at Roughley Insurance rallies behind Simcoe Hall Settlement House's Backpack Program, helping ensure Durham Region students head back to school with the supplies they need.
 Here's the story behind a partnership that's been going strong for over 15 years.